top of page

 Enter Zen Beach House Retreat!
-This one of a kind beach home in Wauconda, Illinois had good bones and some WOW features, however in order to give it the glory that it deserved we had some challenges to face:
+This one of a kind beach home in Wauconda, Illinois had good bones and some WOW features, however in order to give it the glory that it deserved we had some significant interior design challenges to face.

 1. The Layout